Artin Approximation: Strong Artin Approximation

 Applying the latter elimination of quantifiers result we see that $\b(c)$ may be defined without $\forall$ and $\exists$.
 Thus $\b(c)$ is defined by a formula using $+$, <, $\equiv_d$ (for a finite set of integers $d$).
 This proves the result.\\ The case where $V=\Z_p$ requires more work since the residue field of $\Z_p$ is not algebraically closed, but the idea is the same. \end{proof}

-\begin{remark} When $V=\C\{ t\}$, $t$ being a single variable, it is tempting to link together the Greenberg's function of a system of equations with coefficients in $V$ and some geometric invariants of the germ of complex set defined by this system of equations.
-This has been done in several cases: \begin{enumerate} \item[i)] In \cite{El}, a bound (involving the multiplicity and the Milnor number) of the Greenberg's function is given when the system of equations defines a curve in $\C^m$. \item[ii)] Using Theorem \ref{Hi1} M. Hickel gives the following bound of the Greenberg's function $\b$ of a germ of complex hypersurface with an isolated singularity (cf. \cite{Hi93}): $\b(c)\leq \lfloor \lambda c\rfloor +c$ for all $c\in\N$, and this bound is sharp for plane curves.
+\begin{remark} When $V=\C\{ t\}$, $t$ being a single variable, it is tempting to link together the Greenberg's function of a system of equations with coefficients in $\C$, or even in $V$, and some geometric invariants of the germ of the complex set defined by this system of equations.
+This has been done in several cases: \begin{enumerate} \item[i)] In \cite{El}, a bound (involving the multiplicity and the Milnor number) of the Greenberg's function is given when the system of equations defines the germ of a curve in $(\C^m,0)$. \item[ii)] Using Theorem \ref{Hi1} M. Hickel gives the following bound of the Greenberg's function $\b$ of the germ of a complex hypersurface with an isolated singularity (cf. \cite{Hi93}): $\b(c)\leq \lfloor \lambda c\rfloor +c$ for all $c\in\N$, and this bound is sharp for plane curves.
 Here $\lambda$ denotes the \L ojasiewicz exponent of the germ, i.e.

 \item[iii)] \cite{Hi04} gives the complete computation of the Greenberg's function of one branch of plane curve and proves that it is a topological invariant.
 This computation has been done for two branches in \cite{Sa}.
 Some particular cases depending on the Newton polygon of the plane curve singularity are computed in \cite{W2}.